CMGS/maria/README.md

 ## Features

-1. support git clone/push/pull with ssh protocol.
+1. support git clone/push/pull with ssh and http protocol.
 2. auth by pub key, you can write your own verify code to use mysql and others easily.
-3. people always like coroutine.
+3. people always like coroutine, powered by gevent.
 4. safely, only allow commands in white list.

 ## Run it